-Kongo love poem (congo, koongo, kikoongo, kikongo), a translation which come from the Democratic Republic of Congo.
-There are about 10 million speakers, the Kongos (Bakongos) mainly in the Bas-Congo provinces.
+Kongo (congo, koongo, kikoongo, kikongo), a translation which come from the Democratic Republic of Congo.
+There are about 10 million people who will understand this love poem mainly in the Bas-Congo provinces.
 Note that the words "image" and "poem" are similar in French, but we could use "nkunga" in place of "poem"

 The Kongos or Bakongos are Bantu established on either side of the Congo River, the the slavery period has caused their population to fall.
 For a bit of history: In the 15th century, the son of the chief of the small state of Bungu near Boma settled with his family on the Kongo plateau and subjected the local populations, Ambundus (Ambuelas).
 The first king marry in the clan of earth chiefs and is crowned mani Kongo.
 This royalty of divine right will be the keystone of the whole system.
 The kingdom extends from the ocean to the Kwango valley, and from the valleys of Congo and Nsele to that of Loje.
 At the end of the 15th century the Portuguese make contact with the king, missionaries and merchants settle, the latter notably for the slave trade, against which the king tries in vain to struggle.
 Baptized, his younger son, enthroned king, reigns until 1543.
 He strengthens the central power and tries to evolve his country by the contact with the West.
 His successor is overthrown by an usurper who will see relations with the Portuguese, tense.
 In 1568, in front of the massive invasion of the Jagas, the king asks Portugal for help.
 This will be the beginning of the decadence and the beginning of a new young kingdom, that of Angola.